-Yet research shows the activity is dangerous; according to the American Academy of Dermatology, even one indoor tanning session can increase a user’s risk of developing melanoma by 20 percent, squamous cell carcinoma by 67 percent and basal cell carcinoma by 29 percent.
+According to the American Academy of Dermatology, even one indoor tanning session can increase a user’s risk of developing melanoma by 20%, squamous cell carcinoma by 67% and basal cell carcinoma by 29%.

-In fact, researchers estimate indoor tanning may cause upwards of 400,000 cases of skin cancer in the U.S. each year.
+In fact, researchers estimate indoor tanning may cause about 400,000 cases of skin cancer in the U.S. each year.

 Experts find the trend upsetting.